 If the disk drive hardware has failed, recovery of data needs very specialised tools and skills, which are very costly.

 If drives are, encrypted, data recovery becomes much more difficult and impossible without the encryption keys.
 Good backups will save much time and expense.

 Atomik.biz has the hardware and recovery software to undertake data recovery.

 Lost or Corrupted data

 Investing in the best systems to avoid these problems is money well spent and will reduce the risk of data loss.
-If data loss occurs, the best solution is to restore from backups but if that is not possible data recovery is the next best option.
-The key to success is getting it to someone with the tools and the skills before the problem is made worse.
+If data loss occurs, the best solution is to restore from backups, but if that is not possible, data recovery is the next best option.
+The key to success is getting it to someone with the tools and the skills before the problem worsens.

 When my laptop failed to boot after a failed Windows 10 update, I took it to a local computer shop.
 They had it for some weeks and were unable to make the machine boot or recover the data.
 I was very worried as I had lots of pictures I did not want to lose.
 I then contacted Mark from Atomik.biz who collected the laptop and recovered the data and rebuilt the machine.
 It was returned with all my valuable data where I left it.
 Thank you.

 When you have lost data

 Telephone: 01525 540041 or 020 33271747